We Made This Life

 Early Signs of Pregnancy

 At 4 weeks, your body is starting to undergo significant changes as pregnancy hormones, specifically human chorionic gonadotropin (hCG), start rising.
-This hormone is what’s detected in a home pregnancy test, giving you that exciting positive pregnancy test result.
+This hormone is what’s detected in home pregnancy tests, giving you that exciting positive pregnancy test result.
 The fertilized egg has implanted into the uterine wall, and the embryo is now about the size of a poppy seed.

 Missed Period and Implantation Bleeding